Laminad/passhashgen/README.md

 # Dislcaimer
 Please do not use this for production password hashing implementations.
 It has not been validated for that purpose.
 If you do choose to do so, I will not accept liabilty or responsibilty for the outcome.

+# Known Issues
+The quiet flag currently doesn't work.
+Will be updating to a python logging library to resolve the issue inputting zero options should output a single strong password of 8 characters, but is not currently.
+Logic in the main function needs to be modified

 # Installation
 This script can be run standalone as long as the dependencies are installed.
 Pyinstaller can also be used to create binary/executable file to run.
 I recommend using pyinstaller as it is easier to use in aliases and will validate dependencies.